OpenEvalProject/evals/manuscripts/elife-35853/v3/manuscript.md

 ## Abstract

-10.7554/eLife.35853.001 Ion channels control the ability of human sperm to fertilize the egg by triggering hyperactivated motility, which is regulated by membrane potential, intracellular pH, and cytosolic calcium.
-Previous studies unraveled three essential ion channels that regulate these parameters: (1) the Ca 2+ channel CatSper, (2) the K + channel KSper, and (3) the H + channel Hv1.
-However, the molecular identity of the sperm Na + conductance that mediates initial membrane depolarization and, thus, triggers downstream signaling events is yet to be defined.
+Ion channels control the ability of human sperm to fertilize the egg by triggering hyperactivated motility, which is regulated by membrane potential, intracellular pH, and cytosolic calcium.
+Previous studies unraveled three essential ion channels that regulate these parameters: (1) the Ca2+ channel CatSper, (2) the K+ channel KSper, and (3) the H+ channel Hv1.
+However, the molecular identity of the sperm Na+ conductance that mediates initial membrane depolarization and, thus, triggers downstream signaling events is yet to be defined.
 Here, we functionally characterize DSper, the Depolarizing Channel of Sperm, as the temperature-activated channel TRPV4.
 It is functionally expressed at both mRNA and protein levels, while other temperature-sensitive TRPV channels are not functional in human sperm.
 DSper currents are activated by warm temperatures and mediate cation conductance, that shares a pharmacological profile reminiscent of TRPV4.
 Together, these results suggest that TRPV4 activation triggers initial membrane depolarization, facilitating both CatSper and Hv1 gating and, consequently, sperm hyperactivation.

 ## Introduction